 How do I claim?

-It’s simple to apply, and we can help, the process is online, and you can start it here https://www.apply-workplace-chargepoint-grant.service.gov.uk/.
+It’s simple to apply, and we will help, the process is online, and you can start it here Click Her for Electric Charge point OLEV Grants .
 Paper forms are no longer accepted now it’s all online.
 If you’re eligible, you’ll be issued a voucher code onscreen and receive a confirmation letter.

 Once you have the voucher, you give the code to the approved company installing your charge point, and they claim the £350.
 You won’t have to pay that upfront and claim back.
 You just pay the remainder after the £350 grant has been removed from the total cost.
 The process is seamless and straightforward.